-In considering our strategy, priorities will have changed in light of our experience of Covid-19 and the lockdown.
-However, the focus remains on how we take West Dunbartonshire Citizens Advice Bureau forward:
+In considering our strategy, our priorities have changed in light of our experience of covid 19.
+However, as we move out of lockdown the focus remains on how we take West Dunbartonshire Citizens Advice Bureau forward.
+Our strategic objectives are as follows: